speechly/ui-components/react-voice-forms/README.md

 [![npm](https://img.shields.io/npm/v/@speechly/react-voice-forms?color=cb3837&logo=npm)](https://www.npmjs.com/package/@speechly/react-voice-forms)
 [![license](http://img.shields.io/:license-mit-blue.svg)](/LICENSE)

 Ready made form components that can be controlled with voice, tap, pointer and keyboard.

-Voice form components are an experimental feature.
+> 🚧 This project is no longer actively maintained and is looking for a maintainer.
+If you're interested, get in touch https://www.speechly.com/contact

 ### Documentation